redis/redis-doc/topics/sentinel.md

 4. Run ID.

-A slave that is found to be disconnected from the master for more than ten times the configured masster timeout (down-after-milliseconds option), plus the time the master is also not available from the point of view of the Sentinel doing the failover, is considered to be not suitable for the failover and is skipped.
+A slave that is found to be disconnected from the master for more than ten times the configured master timeout (down-after-milliseconds option), plus the time the master is also not available from the point of view of the Sentinel doing the failover, is considered to be not suitable for the failover and is skipped.

-In more rigorous terms, a slave whose the `INFO` output suggests to be disconnected form the master for more than:
+In more rigorous terms, a slave whose the `INFO` output suggests to be disconnected from the master for more than:

     (down-after-milliseconds * 10) + milliseconds_since_master_is_in_SDOWN_state